udeese/wos-can-code-2025/5-dotnet/week-1/4-thursday/1-oop/car-exercise.md

 - Where did encapsulation help us prevent bad states?
 - Which members must be instance vs which should be static?
 - How would access rules change if we changed `protected` to `internal` or `protected internal`?

----

-### Instructor Notes (you can delete this section)
-- Purposefully uncomment the error lines one at a time to show compile-time feedback.
-- Ask students: *Why is `NumberOfCars` static?
-What happens if it were instance-based?*
-- If time allows, pair students to implement Stretch Goal #3 and compare fleet sizes.